Installing Macros From Listings

 Elsewhere in this web site, and in the Microsoft Word newsgroups you may be offered macro listings.
-Here is a simple guide to installing such macros in Word.
+Here is a simple guide to installing such listings as macros in Word.

 Sub UpdateAll()